graeme-winter/dials_tutorials/se-thaumatin/processing_in_detail.md

 +-------+--------+----------+----------+------------+
 ```

-If you look at
-the output of `dials.report` at this stage you should see small
-variations in the unit cell and sample orientation as the crystal is
-rotated - if these do not appear small then it is likely that
-something has happened during data collection e.g. severe radiation
+If you look at the output of `dials.report` at this stage you should see small variations in the unit cell and sample orientation as the crystal is rotated - if these do not appear small then it is likely that something has happened during data collection e.g. severe radiation damage:
-damage:

 ![Refinement graphs](./images/refine-report-sv.png)

 ## Integration

-Once you have refined the model the next step is to integrate the
-data - in effect this is using the refined model to calculate the
-positions where all of the reflections in the data set will be found
-and measure the background-subtracted intensities:
+Once you have refined the model the next step is to integrate the data - in effect this is using the refined model to calculate the positions where all of the reflections in the data set will be found and measure the background-subtracted intensities:

 ```
 dials.integrate refined.expt refined.refl
 ```

-By default this will pass through the data twice, first looking at the
-shapes of the predicted spots to form a reference profile model then
-passing through a second time to use this profile model to integrate
-the data, by being fit to the transformed pixel values.
-This is by far
-the most computationally expensive step in the processing of the data!
+By default this will pass through the data twice, first looking at the shapes of the predicted spots to form a reference profile model then passing through a second time to use this profile model to integrate the data, by being fit to the transformed pixel values.
+This is by far the most computationally expensive step in the processing of the data.

-by default all the processors in your computer are used, unless we
-think this will exceed the memory available in the machine.
-At times,
-however, if you have a large unit cell and / or a large data set you
-may find that processing on a desktop workstation is more appropriate
-than e.g. a laptop.
+by default all the processors in your computer are used, unless we think this will exceed the memory available in the machine.
+At times, however, if you have a large unit cell and / or a large data set you may find that processing on a desktop workstation is more appropriate than e.g. a laptop.

-If you know in advance that the data do not diffract to anything close
-to the edges of the detector you can assign a resolution limit at this
-stage by adding `prediction.d_min=1.8` (say) to define a 1.8 Å
-resolution limit - this should in general not be necessary.
-At the end
-of integration two new files are created - `integrated.refl` and
-`integrated.expt` - looking at these in the image viewer e.g.
+If you know in advance that the data do not diffract to anything close to the edges of the detector you can assign a resolution limit at this stage by adding `prediction.d_min=1.8` (say) to define a 1.8 Å resolution limit - this should in general not be necessary.
+At the end of integration two new files are created - `integrated.refl` and `integrated.expt` - looking at these in the image viewer e.g.

 ```
 dials.image_viewer integrated.expt integrated.refl
 ```

-can be very enlightening as you should see little red boxes around
-every reflection - if you select "integrated only" you can see what
-was and was not integrated.
-You may see a selection of reflections
-close to the rotation axis are missed - these are not well modelled or
-predicted in any program so typically excluded from processing.
+can be very enlightening as you should see little red boxes around every reflection - if you select "integrated only" you can see what was and was not integrated.
+You may see a selection of reflections close to the rotation axis are missed - these are not well modelled or predicted in any program so typically excluded from processing.

 ## Symmetry analysis

-Before the data may be scaled it is necessary that the crystal
-symmetry is known - if this was assigned correctly at indexing
-e.g. `space_group=P41212` then you can proceed directly to scaling.
-In
-the majority of cases however it will be unknown or not set at this
-point, so needs to be assigned between integration and scaling.
-Even
-if the Bravais lattice was assigned earlier, the correct symmetry
-_within_ that lattice is needed.
+Before the data may be scaled it is necessary that the crystal symmetry is known - if this was assigned correctly at indexing e.g. `space_group=P41212` then you can proceed directly to scaling.
+In the majority of cases however it will be unknown or not set at this point, so needs to be assigned between integration and scaling.
+Even if the Bravais lattice was assigned earlier, the correct symmetry _within_ that lattice is needed.

-The symmetry analysis in DIALS takes the information from the spot
-positions and also the spot intensities.
-The former are used to
-effectively re-run `dials.refine_bravais_settings` to identify
-possible lattices and hence candidate symmetry operations, and the
-latter are used to assess the presence or absence of these symmetry
-operations.
-Once the operations are found, the crystal rotational
-symmetry is assigned by composing these operations into a putative
-space group.
-In addition, systematically absent reflections are also
-assessed to assign a best guess to translational elements of the
-symmetry - though these are not needed for scaling, they may help with
-downstream analysis rather than you having to manually identify them.
+The symmetry analysis in DIALS takes the information from the spot positions and also the spot intensities.
+The former are used to effectively re-run `dials.refine_bravais_settings` to identify possible lattices and hence candidate symmetry operations, and the latter are used to assess the presence or absence of these symmetry operations.
+Once the operations are found, the crystal rotational symmetry is assigned by composing these operations into a putative space group.
+In addition, systematically absent reflections are also assessed to assign a best guess to translational elements of the symmetry - though these are not needed for scaling, they may help with downstream analysis rather than you having to manually identify them.

 ```
 dials.symmetry integrated.expt integrated.refl
 ```

 is how this step is run.
-At this point it is important to note that
-the program is trying to identify all symmetry elements, and does not
-know that e.g. inversion centres are not possible - so for an oP
-lattice it will be testing for P/mmm symmetry which corresponds to
-P2?2?2? in standard MX.
+At this point it is important to note that the program is trying to identify all symmetry elements, and does not know that e.g. inversion centres are not possible - so for an oP lattice it will be testing for P/mmm symmetry which corresponds to P2?2?2? in standard MX.

 In the output you'll see first the individual symmetry operation: